reowst/sdk/FAQ.md

 * Xbox One
 * Nintendo Switch

-Access to console platform support requires proof that you are a registered developer for that platform.
+Access to consoles requires proof you are a registered developer for that platform.
 Please contact sales@networknext.com for more information.

 ## What if my platform isn't listed above